 An Unprecedented Year in the Center of the Universe

 It has been an unpredictable trip around the sun for Center of the Universe businesses.
 Since its founding in 1982, the Fremont Chamber has worked to strengthen the business climate and improve the quality of life in our community and this year was no different.
-A new world calls for new actions and here is how we rocketed to the occasion in 2020 to support our local economy and neighborhood.
+A new world calls for new actions—here’s how we rocketed to the occasion in 2020 and used our $24,999 in King County grants to support our local economy and neighborhood.

 Center of the Universe Small Business Relief Fund